May 14, 2026

 Bottom Line

-The virtualization requirement makes Dragon impractical for native Mac workflows.
+The virtualization requirement adds meaningful overhead for most Mac workflows.

 Apple Built-in Dictation